samsimon-github/m2pi.ca/content/authors/aniketjoshi/_index.md

 user_groups:
 - committee: members
-  role: Team 6 - Mcmillan-Mcgee project member
+  role: Team 6 - Mcmillan-Mcgee Team Member

 tags:
 - '2021'
 ---
-This is a freeform text area which supports markdown syntax.
-Fill in a couple of sentences describing yourself.
+Aniket is a PhD student at the University of Alberta working on the interface of vertex operator algebras (VOAs) and enumerative geometry.
+He is also interested in machine learning and data science, and software development for scientific and industrial applications.